Navin Nooli

-Naveen Nooli is an Indian film editor who works primarily in Telugu cinema.
+Navin Nooli is an Indian film editor who works primarily in Telugu cinema.
 He won the National Film Award for Best Editing for Jersey (2019).

 Career

 Navin made his film debut with Login (2012), a Hindi film directed by his friend, Sanjeev Reddy.
 He garnered acclaim for his work in Ladies & Gentlemen (2015).
 Music director Devi Sri Prasad, whom he worked with in S/O Satyamurthy (2015), recommended him to Sukumar and thus, enabled him to become the editor for Nannaku Prematho (2016).
 In 2019, he worked on Jersey.
 In a review of the film by The Times of India, the reviewer wrote that "Naveen Nooli too does a good job with the editing with the film. despite its long runtime and laggy bits not ending up seeming like a cricket documentary".
 His work in the film made him the recipient of National Film Award for Best Editing.

 In May 2024, it was reported that editors Karthika Srinivas and Ruben were replaced by Nooli in Pushpa 2: The Rule (2024), due to conflicts in scheduling.